 Digital Employee Workflows can deliver here - streamlining service delivery requirements across different departments, eliminating inefficiencies, and helping to reduce employee workload burnout.
 With ServiceNow, these are accessible anywhere, anytime, and offer a solid foundation for future progress.

 Unlocking the opportunities of the future will require organisations to be resilient and flexible, and our research highlights that employees demand both too.
 And getting there means ensuring your business has the right digital tools for the job.

-To help you respond to the challenges of today and tomorrow, offering advice on how to get your organisation ready, why not join our half day Future of Work event on 28th April?
+To help you respond to the challenges of today and tomorrow, offering advice on how to get your organisation ready, why not check out insights and opinions from industry leaders from our recent Future of Work 2021 event

-If you only have an hour - join to hear HR service leaders from Kerry Group and Dell Technologies share their own EX journey.
-Register specifically for their session now.
+If you only have an hour - hear HR service leaders from Kerry Group and Dell Technologies share their own EX journey.